 The National Day of Prayer is celebrated each year in May.
 The date as well as the theme change each year.
-It is a great opportunity to celebrate the prayers and ways to pray that your preschoolers have learned throughout the year.
+A National Day of Prayer Preschool Theme is a great opportunity to celebrate the prayers and ways to pray that your preschoolers have learned throughout the year.

 This theme page is just a start to provide you with some preschool activities and ideas for all areas of your classroom.
 If you have any ideas to add, please Contact Me by clicking here. link on the left of this page near the bottom.
 I'd love to add your activity, with your name on it, on this theme page!